wallymathieu/with/README.md

     (ClassWithMethodZ c) => c.Z);
 ```
 ###Switch on range, func, etc
+Note that switch statements should generally be short to avoid confusing logic jumps.
+A switch is very similar to a goto (in parser code where goto is missing, it's implemented by switch).
 ```
 string result = Switch.Match<int,string> (v)
     .Case (1, () => "One!")